 ADOS of Camp and Schools

 My name is John and I'm from a small town called Darwen, near Manchester, in the north of England.
-I decided to become a teacher, because I wanted to work with people and more specifically use my skills to help people achieve their goals.
+I decided to become a teacher because I wanted to work with people and more specifically use my skills to help people achieve their goals.
 I have a Masters degree in History from the University of Manchester and I received the Cambridge CELTA from IH-Akcent, Prague in 2012.
 The main reason I moved here was because BKC-IH offered me a job and promised me teacher development, which I needed as a newly qualified teacher.
-In my first year I passed the IHCYLT course, which specialises in the teaching of young learners and teenagers.
+In my first year I passed the IHCYLT course, which focuses on the teaching of young learners and teenagers.
 After one year I decided that I wanted to stay longer, study Russian and travel the country.
 So far I've reached Upper-Intermediate level in Russian, travelled to over 50 cities and have even been to Siberia in the winter.
 Furthermore, many of my friends are Russian, so I'm very settled.